 Burnham Commercial, owned by Burnham Holdings, made asbestos-containing boilers for decades.
 Many workers who installed, repaired, or removed these boilers suffered asbestos exposure.
-Those who later became ill with asbestos illnesses have a right to sue the company for compensation.
+Those who later became ill from asbestos in Burnham boilers sued the company for compensation.

 Burnham Commercial is a subsidiary of Burnham Holdings and makes commercial boilers.
 The company’s history dates back to the 1800s with the founding of Lord’s Horticultural Manufacturing Company, later called Lord & Burnham Company.

 The original company made and sold greenhouses in New York.
 Eventually, consumers requested a better way to heat and adjust the temperature in greenhouses.
-In response, Lord & Burnham began making boilers.
+In response, Lord & Burnham began making cast iron boilers.

 Boilers need good insulation to keep the heat in, help them run efficiently, and protect workers and others from the high temperatures used to heat water.
 For decades Burnham used asbestos insulation in its boilers.